chpatton013/dotfiles2/README.md

 * Install tracked iTerm2 config
 * Install iTerm2 shell integration with `curl -L https://iterm2.com/shell_integration/install_shell_integration_and_utilities.sh | bash`
 * build zsh from source
-* workbin: executable that checks the current driving repo, else checks the rest of the PATH
 * bootstrap script: curl|bash will download the current version of the dotfiles repo. potentially create ssh keys as well?
 * sshfs for macos